ang-zeyu/infisearch/docs/src/tradeoffs.md

 ## Overview

-The possible tradeoffs are marked with ✔️.
-Those that are likely impossible are marked ❌ (or in other words, you likely need a search server / SaaS for these options).
-Options that are possible but are relatively undesirable (for which better equivalent options exist) are marked ⚪.
+The possible tradeoffs are marked ✔️.
+Those likely impossible are marked ❌ (in other words, you likely need a search server / SaaS).
+Options that are possible but have better equivalent options are marked ⚪.
 The default tradeoff is marked ⭐.
 Some roughly equivalent / adjacent options are marked ✔️ as it would depend on your collection, use case and some other factors elaborated below.

 Latency is labelled in terms of `RTT` (round trip time), the maximum of which is `3`.
 Also note that the labelled `RTT` times are **maximums**. (e.g. if files are served from cache instead)